kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 distributed, open-source coordination service for distributed applications.
 ZooKeeper allows you to read, write, and observe updates to data.
-Data are organized in a file system like hierarchy and replicated to all ZooKeeper servers in the ensemble (A set of ZooKeeper servers).
+Data are organized in a file system like hierarchy and replicated to all ZooKeeper servers in the ensemble (a set of ZooKeeper servers).
 All operations on data are atomic and sequentially consistent.
-ZooKeeper ensures this by using the [Zab](https://pdfs.semanticscholar.org/b02c/6b00bd5dbdbd951fddb00b906c82fa80f0b3.pdf) consesus protocol to replicate a state machine across all servers in the ensemble.
+ZooKeeper ensures this by using the [Zab](https://pdfs.semanticscholar.org/b02c/6b00bd5dbdbd951fddb00b906c82fa80f0b3.pdf) consensus protocol to replicate a state machine across all servers in the ensemble.

 The ensemble uses the Zab protocol to elect a leader, and data can not be written until a leader is elected.
 Once a leader is